Why my Espresso Puck is Wet

 How Should a Perfect Espresso Puck Look like?

-We discussed earlier that it’s not the texture of the puck, but rather the taste and quality of the shot that matter.
+As I said earlier it’s not the texture of the puck, but rather the taste and quality of the shot that matter.

 A perfect espresso should have the following characteristics: